mohamuhsin/meal-maker/README.md

 **1.** We’ll hold the meal, price, and their respective getters and setters in an object named menu.

 create an empty menu object.

+**2.**
+The menu object will hold the meal and price of Today’s Special as properties and they shouldn’t be altered directly.

+Within the menu object, create a _meal property with a value of an empty string ('').
+This will eventually hold the name of the meal.